Vlatko Andonovski: Personal life

 Andonovski was born in Skopje, SR Macedonia, SFR Yugoslavia (now North Macedonia), and became a U.S. citizen in 2015.
 He is a 2008 graduate of Park University with a Bachelor of Arts in business administration/management.
 He earned a Master's in Soccer Coaching Education (MSC) from Ohio University in 2017.
-Andonovski resides in Kansas City, Missouri, with his wife, Biljana, and their three children, Dragana, Luka, and Daria.
+Andonovski resides in Kansas City, Missouri, with his wife, Biljana, and their three children.